 Note: if the page is reloaded after successful call to

 stripe.confirmCardPaymentbilling details should not be shown to the user since credit card number and other billing details are already sent to Stripe.

 Since 3D Secure authentication flow is different between different credit card issuers, you should test at least some credit cards how they work in a live environment.

-This can be done by creating another Heroku instance (or some other production environment) that uses your production Client Id for Flex with live Stripe keys (both publishable and secret).
+This can be done by creating another production environment FTW instance that uses your production Client Id for Flex with live Stripe keys (both publishable and secret).
 Then create a new Git branch that takes PaymentIntents flow into use and adds Basic Authentication configuration into environment variables.
-After that, you could deploy your payment-intent branch into Heroku (or your alternative production environment).
+After that, you could deploy your payment-intent branch into your production environment.
 Then you can just book some existing listing and maybe reject it to get refund to your live card account.